Haris A. Durrani

 I am also interested in how these histories inform contemporary legal, regulatory, and political problems.
 Furthermore, I maintain an interest in legal and historical questions about secularism, legal pluralism, shari‘a, and Islamic(ate) science.

-Concurrently, I am a J.D. candidate at Columbia Law School, where I was a James Kent Scholar, a Tony Patiño Fellow, a Salzburg Lloyd N. Cutler Fellow in International Law, and an International Fellow at the Columbia School of International and Public Affairs.
+I recently obtained a J.D. at Columbia Law School, where I was a James Kent Scholar, a Tony Patiño Fellow, a Salzburg Lloyd N. Cutler Fellow in International Law, and an International Fellow at the Columbia School of International and Public Affairs.
 I also received the Parker School Recognition of Achievement in International and Comparative Law and served as Articles Editor for the Columbia Journal of Transnational Law.
 Previously, I obtained an M.Phil. in History and Philosophy of Science at the University of Cambridge and a B.S. from Columbia Engineering, where I was an Egleston Scholar.
 At Columbia, I majored in Applied Physics and minored in Middle Eastern, South Asian, and African Studies.

 My work has been awarded the 2020 Graduate Student Annual Conference Paper Prize from Stanford Law School (for the Center for Law and History’s conference Working with Intellectual Property) and the Sacknoff Prize for Space History (from the Society for the History of Technology and Quest: The History of Spaceflight Quarterly).
 I have published academic work in Cosmic Fragments (forthcoming, University of Pittsburgh Press), the Columbia Journal of Transnational Law, Quest: The History of Spaceflight Quarterly, Comparative Islamic Studies, and The New York Review of Science Fiction.
-My essays have appeared in The Nation, The New Inquiry (twice), Catapult, the Columbia Center for Contemporary Critical Thought, the Columbia Journal of Transnational Law’s The Bulletin, Media Diversified (reprinted in From the Lines of Dissent), Poet’s Country, and more.
+My essays have appeared in The New Inquiry (twice), Catapult, the Columbia Center for Contemporary Critical Thought, the Columbia Journal of Transnational Law’s The Bulletin, Media Diversified (reprinted in From the Lines of Dissent), Poet’s Country, and more.

 I write fiction that converses with my historical and legal work.
 My debut book, Technologies of the Self (republished in The Fantasist), won the Driftless Prize.
-My short fiction has appeared in McSweeney’s Quarterly Concern (50th Issue), Analog Science Fiction and Fact (republished in Lightspeed), The Gollancz Book of South Asian Science Fiction (Vol. II) (reprinted from Mithila Review), The Harvard Advocate, The Lifted Brow, Mithila Review, Skin Deep (Imagining 2043), and more.
+My short fiction has appeared in McSweeney’s Quarterly Concern (50th Issue), Analog Science Fiction and Fact (republished in Lightspeed), The Gollancz Book of South Asian Science Fiction (Vol. II) (reprinted from Mithila Review), The Harvard Advocate, The Lifted Brow, Skin Deep (Imagining 2043), and more.
 At Columbia, I co-founded The Muslim Protagonist, an annual literary conference for Muslim writers.

 Prospective applicants, feel free to contact me with questions about studying history of science or legal history at Princeton or in general, or on law school and the JD/PhD path.